cynthiateeters/poem-starter/README.md

 ```
 your-project/
+├── project-goals.md        # Your vision from the discussion assignment
 ├── index.html              # Your poem page
 ├── css/                    # Styles folder
 │   └── styles.css          # Your styles
-├── images/                 # Optional images folder
 ├── package.json            # NPM configuration
 ├── .prettierrc             # Prettier config
-├── .htmlhintrc             # Optional HTMLHint config
-├── .stylelintrc.json       # Optional Stylelint config
 ├── .gitignore              # Git ignore file
 ├── README.md               # This file (update it!)
-├── project-goals.md        # Your vision for this project
+├── copilot-collaboration.md # Your AI collaboration log
-│
 └── docs/                   # Documentation folder
-    ├── copilot-collaboration.md  # Document your Copilot usage
-    └── evidence/           # Only 2 screenshots required
+    └── evidence/           # Only 2 screenshots required:
+        ├── w3c-validation.png
+        └── netlify-live.png
 ```

-## Using AI Assistance
+## Using GitHub Copilot

-You're encouraged to use GitHub Copilot Agent with @workspace for context-aware assistance!
-Document all interactions in `docs/copilot-collaboration.md`.
-Include:
+You're encouraged to use GitHub Copilot's three modes to help you learn and build:

-- The date (YYYY-MM-DD format)
-- What you were trying to accomplish
-- Whether you used agent mode (@workspace) or chatbot mode
-- The prompt you used
-- What Copilot suggested
-- What you actually implemented

-### Key Learning: Agent vs Chatbot
-- **Agent mode** (@workspace): Understands your entire project context
-- **Chatbot mode**: Answers isolated questions without project context
+- **Ask Mode** - For understanding concepts and planning (uses fewer tokens)
+- **Agent Mode** - For building features and generating code (uses more tokens)
+- **Edit Mode** - For modifying existing code across files

+Document your experience in `copilot-collaboration.md` using the template provided in `copilot-collaboration-template.md`.
+Keep it simple - just 3-5 key interactions showing which mode you used and what you learned.

+Reference your files using `#file:` syntax (e.g., `#file:project-goals.md`) to give Copilot context about your specific project.

 ## Deployment Instructions